Seven Sisters (Moscow): History

 In other words, the resources diverted for this project effectively halved housing construction rates.
 On the other hand, the new construction plants, built for this project (like Kuchino Ceramics), were fundamental to Khrushchev's residential program just a few years later.

+Overview list

+Stalinist vysotki-type buildings, of which the best known is arguably the main building of the Lomonosov University, are as follows: